iamfaizaljafer/shellscripts-simple/README.md

-# shellscripts-simple
+# Simple Shell Scripts

-This repository contains simple Shell scripts.
+This repository contains simple Shell scripts that could be used in other scripts.